1992 National League Championship Series: Game 7

 With the winning run now on base and Ron Gant scheduled next, Leyland made a pitching change and brought in his closer, Stan Belinda, to make his second appearance of the series and attempt to preserve the victory for Drabek, who was responsible for all three baserunners.
 Gant hit a deep fly ball that was caught by Bonds, enabling Pendleton to score and put the Braves on the board.
-Damon Berryhill was the next batter and worked a 3–1 count out of Belinda, then walked on the fifth pitch of the at bat, which Marsh called a ball that appeared to be a strike.
-There was speculation that at least two of the pitches called balls to Berryhill may have been strikes with McSherry still behind the plate.
+Damon Berryhill was the next batter and worked a 3–1 count out of Belinda.
+The next pitch appeared to cross the plate in the strike zone, but Marsh called it ball four; it was later speculated that at least two if not three of the pitches called balls to Berryhill would have been called strikes with McSherry behind the plate.
+Berryhill’s walk once again loaded the bases and moved the winning run, represented by a relatively slow-footed baserunner in Bream, into scoring position.